Reliable Proof Generation with LLMs via Analogical Retrieval and Symbolic Verification: A Case Study in Euclidean Geometry: Approach

 \section{Approach}

 Our goal is to develop a system that assists LLMs in proof generation.
-As a proof of concept, we focus on geometry problems from the FormalGeo-7k dataset~\cite{zhang2023formalgeo}, containing 6,981 SAT-level Euclidean geometry problems\footnote{Available at \url{https://github.com/FormalGeo/FormalGeo} under the MIT License.
-Used here solely for non-commercial academic research.}.
+As a proof of concept, we focus on geometry problems from the FormalGeo-7k dataset~\cite{zhang2023formalgeo}, containing 6,981 SAT-level Euclidean geometry problems.

 Our approach is two-fold (see Figure~\ref{fig:pipeline}).
 Given a target problem, we first build on the insight that structurally similar problems often admit similar proofs.
 We abstract all problems in the dataset {(\S\ref{subsec:problems_abstraction})}, retrieve {\bf analogous problems} {(similar to the target on an abstract level, \S\ref{subsec:similar_problems_retrieval})}, and use the top-ranked analogies and their corresponding proofs as few-shot examples {(\S\ref{subsec:llm_solver})}.
 Next, we employ a {\bf symbolic verifier} that iteratively provides feedback on the validity of the generated proofs {(\S\ref{subsec:verifier})}.